hash-dev/websocketeval/README.md

 # websocketeval

-This project includes small websocket prototypes as described below, that aim to examine the capacity, performance and limits of the WebSocket protocol.
+This project includes small WebSockets prototypes as described below, that aim to examine the capacity, performance and limits of the WebSocket protocol.

 The **app.js** contains the serverside-components of the prototypes.
 The client-side equivalents can be found in **public/js**.